-Ekklesia is an independent think-tank seeking to examine the social, political and cultural role of religion, beliefs and values in a creatively critical way.
-It also aims to advance ideas in a range of policy areas from a forward-thinking, theologically resourced perspective.
+Ekklesia is an independent think-tank.
+It examines the social, political and cultural role of religion, beliefs and values in a creatively critical way.
+It also aims to advance ideas in a range of public policy areas from a forward-looking, theologically-resourced perspective based on a strong commitment to social justice.

 The Greek word ekklesia denotes a people's assembly within the public square.
 It is also a key New Testament term for the practice (rather than the institutionalisation) of ‘church’, reminding Christians of the inescapably political nature of their existence - and summoning them as followers of Jesus Christ to a fresh form of social life based on mutuality rather than self-aggrandizement.